 Overdose Lifeline has worked with subject matter experts to develop substance use disorder and opioid training and continuing education courses.

-Overdose Lifeline opioid training and continuing education is available online and in-person.
-Meanwhile, the continuing education is only available as self-paced online courses.
-These opioid education programs are intended to help individuals, professionals, and businesses (or organizations) to fight the opioid public health crisis.
+Overdose Lifeline substance use disorder (SUD) and opioid training and continuing education is available as online self-paced courses, virtual and in-person trainings, and as trainer programs.
+These SUD and opioid education programs are intended to help individuals, professionals, and businesses (or organizations) to increase knowledge and competency and to fight the opioid public health crisis.